KIEM-TV

 KIEM-TV (channel 3) is a television station in Eureka, California, United States, affiliated with NBC.
-It is owned by Imagicomm Communications alongside low-power CBS affiliate KVIQ-LD (channel 14).
-Both stations share studios on South Broadway in Spruce Point near the southwestern corner of Eureka, while KIEM-TV's transmitter is located along Kneeland Road southeast of the city.
+It is owned by Marquee Broadcasting alongside low-power CBS affiliate KVIQ-LD (channel 14).
+The two stations share studios on South Broadway in Spruce Point near the southwestern corner of Eureka; KIEM-TV's transmitter is located along Kneeland Road southeast of the city.

 History

 KIEM-TV signed on the air as Eureka's first television station on October 25, 1953.
 The station was started by William B. Smullin and his company, California Oregon Broadcasting, Inc., who also started (and still owns) KOBI-TV in Medford, Oregon.
 The station call sign KIEM-TV was a counterpart to the company's AM radio station, KIEM — which stood for "Keep Informed Every Minute".
 The FM part of a broadcast trio was KRED.
 (Soon after KIEM-TV began broadcasting, the first stereo broadcast in Humboldt County used the AM station to broadcast the right channel and the FM station to broadcast the left channel.)

 KIEM-TV was initially affiliated with CBS; however, as the only station in the market in its early years, it also provided programs from NBC, ABC, and DuMont (which folded in 1955).
 After KVIQ signed on in 1958 and became the NBC affiliate, both stations offered some ABC programming on a part-time basis.
 Full-time NBC coverage was provided by San Francisco's then-NBC affiliate KRON on area cable systems.

-As NBC became the number 1 rated network in the mid-1980s, both KVIQ and KIEM increased the amount of programming aired from the work.
+As NBC became the number 1 rated network in the mid-1980s, both KVIQ and KIEM increased the amount of programming aired from their networks.
 At the same time, there were proposals for KREQ-TV (channel 23, now KAEF-TV) to launch as a new station in the Eureka market.
 In 1985, KIEM signed an exclusive affiliation contract with NBC, and KVIQ affiliated with CBS, while both carried ABC programming on a secondary basis until KREQ signed on.
 KIEM's NBC affiliation commenced on December 30.
 Another commercial station, KREQ-TV, signed on the air in 1987 as a Fox affiliate.
 When channel 23 became an ABC affiliate two years later, both KVIQ and KIEM ceased offering ABC programs on a part-time basis.